-Many Christian denominations teach that hell is a place of torment, pain, suffering, and agony.
-They teach that the souls of the wicked enter hell when they die, and they spend all of eternity in the most horrific agony imaginable.
-They can never escape the torment, and after billions and billions of years, their suffering and agony will only have just begun.
-They teach that for the sins of a single lifetime, the sinner will spend billions and trillions of years in the utmost agony and suffering.
+Many Christian denominations teach that hell is a place of eternal torment, pain, suffering, and agony.
+They teach that the souls of the wicked enter hell upon death.
+Then, they spend all of eternity in the most horrific agony imaginable.
+They can never escape the torment, not even for a second.
+After billions and billions of years, their suffering and agony will only have just begun.
+For the sins committed in a single lifetime, the sinner will spend billions and trillions of years writhing in the utmost agony and suffering.

 LIFE versus DEATH

-The definition of death is quite simple: It is the absence of life.
+The definition of death is quite simple: It is the opposite of life.
 The living can breathe, move, think, and feel.
 The dead cannot.
+The Bible teaches that the dead know nothing, and they have no emotions or feelings (Eccl.
+9:5-6).

 LIFE = Reward of the Righteous